 Don’t forget you need to take your passport!
 You will be passing through customs when you arrive at each port.
 If you are traveling from Bar Harbor to Yarmouth you will also need to fill out a customs declaration card.
 (NEXUS is not currently available on this route.)

-As of writing (March 2022) all covid mandates have been lifted in Nova Scotia.
-However rules are constantly changing so be prepared for different covid measures and expectations.
+All covid mandates have been lifted in Nova Scotia.
 Always travel with a mask and use hand sanitizer frequently.